Wind-WindKids/winding/samples/sophieandwind/sun.md

 good old ideas are there, waiting— patient as cats.”

 “Yeah, I remember that civics teacher now,”
 Sophie said, “a social network that’s been going for two thousand years?
-Right — the memeplex; heaven on earth.”
+Right — the memeplex.”

 “There was also: kindly use respectful, nuanced words, like tradition or religion” — Wind said.
+“And that it’s like math—it works; don't miss it.”

 “Yeah.
 At least we’re lucky we can go to the same service.
 And I wish they served ice cream,”